matthewsimo/posts/2014-05-01-houston-bound.md

 Anyways, that's where we're at.
 Big changes coming, but exciting stuff.
 We've told some people, but I wanted to write this to serve as a notice to anyone we might have missed.

-We definitely want to be able to say goodbye to all our friends, be sure and reach out if we havne't already made plans!
+We definitely want to be able to say goodbye to all our friends, be sure and reach out if we haven't already made plans!